MarkAntipin/image-search-engine/README.md

 * `postgeSQL` with `CUBE` extension; vectors are very large, so i can't build index, but postgres allows to query data even in json fields

-In last version i have used `hnswlib` it was faster, but not so flexible as postgres (you can check it out on hnsw branch)
+In last version i have used `hnswlib` it was faster, but not so flexible as postgres (you can check it out on 'hnsw' branch)

 ### Deployment